nimral/pathmap/README.md

 each map.

 This tool enables you to print only the parts of the map you would need.
-It takes gpx file with your path as an input (this can be created for example on http://cykloserver.cz/cykloatlas) and creates a pdf file with map pieces covering your path and its surroundings to some distance you can specify in pixels.
-The pieces cut from your path are small enough so that they don't overflow the page and sometimes rotated to save vertical space.
+It takes gpx file with your path as an input (this can be created for example at http://cykloserver.cz/cykloatlas) and creates a pdf file with map pieces covering your path and its surroundings to some distance you can specify in pixels.
+The pieces cut from your path are small enough not to overflow the page and sometimes rotated to save vertical space.

 Here is an example of how it can look like:

 ![Map piece](example.png)